Jane's WWII Fighters

-Jane's World War II Fighters is a 1998 combat flight simulation video game.
+Jane's WWII Fighters (sometimes referred to as Jane's World War II Fighters) is a 1998 combat flight simulation video game.
 Set in the European theatre of operations during World War II, it is part of the Jane's Combat Simulations franchise.
 The game was considered a commercial failure, and contributed to the end of the Jane's Combat Simulations line.

 Gameplay

 The game is set in the European theater during WWII throughout 1944 into 1945.
 The game features famous fighter aircraft from World War II.
 It also included a virtual museum, where aircraft profiles and interviews with fighter pilots such as George Unwin, Günther Rall, and others could be viewed.

 Reception

 Critical reviews

 The game received favorable reviews according to the review aggregation website GameRankings.